 Nursing Mom's Room

 Breast feeding mothers are welcome and encouraged to nurse their infant as needed throughout the day.
-The Center has a nursing mom’s room that provides a private, comfortable place for moms nurse their infant.
-Nursing moms are also welcome in the infant rooms with a nursing cover.
+The Center has a nursing mom’s room that provides a private, comfortable place for moms to nurse their infant.
+Nursing moms are also welcome in the infant classrooms with a nursing cover.
 If you would like suggestions for covers, please request information from the Executive Director or Food Program Director.

 Breast milk may be brought in fresh everyday and stored in the refrigerator or brought in weekly and stored in the Center’s main kitchen freezer.
-Breast milk must be labeled with
+Breast milk must be labeled with:

 - the child’s name,